-a) consistency with relevant principles of internationally recognized standard precautions in healthcare settings so that the health and safety of the Skater and Sample Collection Personnel are not compromised;

-b) that the Sample meets the Suitable Specific Gravity for Analysis and the Suitable Volume of Urine for Analysis.
+- a) Consistency with relevant principles of internationally recognized standard precautions in healthcare settings so that the health and safety of the Skater and Sample Collection Personnel are not compromised - b) The Sample meets the Suitable Specific Gravity for Analysis and the Suitable Volume of Urine for Analysis.
 Failure of a Sample to meet these requirements in no way invalidates the suitability of the Sample for analysis.
-The determination of a Sample's suitability for analysis is the decision of the relevant laboratory, in consultation with the ISU.
+The determination of a Sample's suitability for analysis is the decision of the relevant Laboratory, in consultation with the ISU